Trensa-Organization/hycov/README.md

 ### Manual Installation
-tested with lastest hyprland version
+tested with lastest hyprland version along with ags

 ##### use meson and ninja: